aarrico/src-zip/README.md

 It is currently in very early stages.
 Building out core functionality before turning into a CLI.

 Current state:
-- compresses a folder with a top level `.gitignore`
+- compresses a folder with nested `.gitignore` files, but does not recursively consider higher level ignores.

 In Progress:
-- consider nested `.gitignore` files
+- recursively add to the ignore set when digging deeper into the tree.

+Todo:
+- support tar.gz compression
+- add proper CLI
+- support ignore files by command line, `$GIT_DIR/info/exclude`, and env var `core.excludesFile`

 ## Run